I’m Mary Anne Hobbs and this is my blog.. I post about things that fascinate me here.

 At 19 I was hired as a freelance writer for Sounds music paper, and promptly bought a ticket to Hollywood where I lived in a garden shed for a year writing about the dark underbelly of the West Coast rock scene.
-On my return to the UK NME invited me to work for them as News Editor and writing major features including Nirvana’s first cover story.
+On my return to the UK, NME invited me to work for them as News Editor and writing major features including Nirvana’s first cover story.

 I’m probably best known for a multi-dimensional 14 year career at BBC Radio 1.. the Breezeblock which became BBC Radio 1 Experimental, and the Radio 1 Rock Show.